JoinedSenses/TF2-ECJ-JumpAssist/README.md

 # TF2-ECJ-JumpAssist

-## Various differences compared to nolem's version:
+## Various differences compared to nolem's (arispoloway) version:
 #### Too many to really list.
 TL;DR this version is more efficient
+**If switching from nolem's version, a new database would need to be created due to changes in the database structure.**

 Syntax updates
 Database structure